LetUsExplore123/CONVEX-DETECTION-BOAT/README.md

 # CONVEX-DETECTION-BOT

 ## Overview
-The Convex Detection Boat is an Arduino-based autonomous vehicle designed to detect convex obstacles using ultrasonic sensors and navigate accordingly.
+The Convex Detection Bot is an Arduino-based autonomous vehicle designed to detect convex obstacles using ultrasonic sensors and navigate accordingly.
 The boat intelligently maneuvers based on real-time sensor data, making it useful for autonomous navigation applications.

 ## Features
 - Obstacle Detection: Uses ultrasonic sensors to detect convex obstacles in its path.